 How does it work?

 No one individual or organization can activate the Content Incident Protocol.
-Rather, the protocol is based on the existence of content online relating to the terrorist or violent extremism event, and distribution of that content, including a live stream of murder or attempted murder produced by the attack’s perpetrator or an accomplice.
+Rather, the Protocol is based on the existence of content online relating to the terrorist or violent extremism event, and distribution of that content, including a live stream of murder or attempted murder produced by the attack’s perpetrator or an accomplice.

 Once the GIFCT Operating Board declares a CIP, all hashes of an attacker’s video and other related content is shared in the GIFCT hash database for all other GIFCT member platforms to detect if the content is being shared on their respective platforms.
 Furthermore, communications and situational awareness updates are established among all GIFCT members to identify and address risks and needs during an active CIP.

-A CIP is only activated after following a multi-step process that includes the formal decision to activate the CIP.
+A CIP is only activated after following a multi-step process that includes the formal decision to activate the Protocol.
 Following that decision, GIFCT works to communicate the decision, review content assets, and inform GIFCT member companies and relevant governments that content from the offline violent incident is manifesting online.
 A CIP formally concludes when GIFCT members can confirm that the volume of content, and the potential impact of such content, has noticeably decreased.

 Following a CIP activation, a formal debriefing process is launched to review GIFCT and member company responses and to identify any areas for improvement.

 How did it evolve?